 Men (Irvine, Moynihan and Woods).
-The band rehearsed for a couple of weeks but Irvine and Moynihan left after fallings out amongst Sweeney's Men, leaving Ashley with only Terry Woods (plus Gay who had come from Ireland to join Terry) .
-Ashley then called upon Maddy and Tim, recalling their discussions in the Summer.
-The band got together for rehearsals in the last few weeks of 1969.
+The band rehearsed for a couple of weeks but Irvine and Moynihan left after a falling out, leaving Ashley with only Terry Woods (and his wife Gay who had come from Ireland to join Terry) .
+With the Pegg's exploring a different experimental direction, and an unsuccessful approach to the Dransfield brothers, Ashley then called upon Maddy and Tim, recalling their discussions in the Summer.
+According to Maddy, Ashley and Woods happened to be staying with them at the time of the Sweeney's men splitting up so it was the obvious thing to do to her and Tim to join.
+Tim and Maddy were at a point where they were to keen to expand their own sound having been successful on the club scene.
+The band got together for rehearsals at Tim and Maddy's flat in the last few weeks of 1969.

 January / February